EbuOgden/TwitterBotHider/README.md

 ## TO-DO

-- [ ] Publish it to Chrome Web Store
+- [ X ] Publish it to Chrome Web Store
 - [ ] Deploy it to other browsers (Safari, Firefox)

 ## License